The Alzheimer’s Association is here to help

 To stay updated on education and support programs in the Capital of Texas area, please sign up here.

-The Alzheimer's Association Helpline operates 24 hours a day, seven days a week, in 140 languages.
+The Alzheimer's Association Helpline operates 24 hours a day, seven days a week, in more than 200 languages.
 Our staff is highly trained and knowledgeable about all aspects of Alzheimer’s disease.
 Call us if you have questions about:

 The Alzheimer’s Association offers dozens of fact sheets and brochures.
 Click here for a listing.